Hazardous waste

 • Radioactive Material Requiring Off‐site Disposal

 The fifth waste stream is Radioactive Carcass Waste, which overlaps with Biomedical Waste Procedures and Animal Care and Veterinary Service Waste Procedures.
-See the stand-alone Radioactive Carcass Waste disposal procedure.
+See section 5 in the University of Ottawa Biomedical Waste Disposal Procedures.

 Module 6.7 - Spills